Technigo/project-news-site/README.md

 When I started my first lines of code I didn't have a plan.
 I realized that I needed to create some kind of structure in both the html and css files to find me around.

 If I had more time I would have worked with more styling and organized things better.
-I realized that a better grid structure and naming things propper would have helped me keeping things clear and not repeating code lines when styling.
+I realized that a better grid structure and naming things properly would have helped me keeping things clear and not repeating code lines when styling.

 ## View it live